-How to get the current iPhone Language Code
+How to get the current iPhone language code

-We are currently developing an iPhone App which requires localization support and I ran into an issue while trying to get currently set language.
+We are currently developing an iPhone app which requires localization support, and I ran into an issue while trying to get currently set language.

-Cocoa Touch has a class called NSLocale which let’s you query the language by writing the following code:
+Cocoa Touch has a class called NSLocale which lets you query the language by writing the following code:

 [NSLocale currentLocale] objectForKey:NSLocaleLanguageCode];